 Montana Early Childhood Network

-We know early childhood is one of the most important chapters in a person’s life.
-The relationships, care, and support children receive in these critical years shape their future, and the future of our communities.
+A child’s earliest years are one of the most vitally important chapters in a person’s life.
+The relationships, care, and support children receive from birth to age five shape their future, and the future of our communities.

 About the Network